GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/v5-legacy/README.md

 The solution is split into 3 Cluster Toolkit blueprints:

-1. Provision 5 VPCs (1 system network, 4 GPU networks) and 1 Filestore for
-mounting `/home` across the cluster
+1. Provision 1 system network and 1 Filestore instance for mounting `/home` across the cluster.
 2. Build a custom image installing Slurm in an Ubuntu 20.04 image.
 The image runs a kernel patched with performance enhancements for the a3-highgpu-8g VM.
-3. Provision a Slurm cluster using the custom image
+3. Provision 4 GPU networks and a Slurm cluster using the custom image.

 The 1st and 2nd blueprints should be provisioned once and rarely need further modification.
 This approach separates the lifecycle of a Filestore instance from